usnistgov/FIPS201/_FIPS201/frontend.md

 If present, the PIV Card application administration key **SHALL** be imported onto the card by the issuer.
-If present, the cryptographic operations that use the PIV Card application administration key **SHALL** be available through the contact interface of the PIV Card and **SHALL NOT** be available through the virtual contact interface of the PIV Card.
+If present, the cryptographic operations that use the PIV Card application administration key **SHALL** be available through the contact interface of the PIV Card and **SHALL NOT** be available through the virtual contact and contactless interfaces of the PIV Card.

 #### 4.2.2.7 PIV Secure Messaging Key  {#s-4-2-2-7}